PagerDuty/terraform-provider-pagerduty/website/docs/r/ruleset_rule.html.markdown

   }
 }

-# We want our pagerduty_ruleset_rule.foo rule, defined below,
+# The pagerduty_ruleset_rule.foo rule defined below
-# to repeat daily from 9:30am - 11:30am using the America/New_York timezone
+# repeats daily from 9:30am - 11:30am using the America/New_York timezone.
-# so we need a time_static instance to represent 9:30am on an arbitrary date in that timezone.
+# Thus it requires a time_static instance to represent 9:30am on an arbitrary date in that timezone.
-# April 4th, 2019 was EDT (UTC-4) https://www.timeanddate.com/worldclock/converter.html?iso=20190411T133000&p1=179
+# April 11th, 2019 was EDT (UTC-4) https://www.timeanddate.com/worldclock/converter.html?iso=20190411T133000&p1=179
 resource "time_static" "eastern_time_at_0930" {
   rfc3339 = "2019-04-11T09:30:00-04:00"
 }